roblebob/ud801-popular-movies/README.md

 - one __Main__
 - multiple __Details__

 each stored separately within its table.
-&nbsp;

 The __Main__ only contains:
 - ___movieID___ , an INTEGER